bucs110a0spring22/ch1-lab-laurenstiefel/README.md

 _Replace anything surrounded by the `< >` symbols (including the < >)._

 ## SUMMARY OF LATE POLICY FOR THE COURSE:
- < Provide a  description of the courses late policy >
+ Any late labs that do not use grace days are deducted 10% from the total possible points for every 24 hour period it is late.

+Late labs may be submittted or resubmittted at any time for up to 50% credit; however, labs may only be submitted for regrading up to the last day of classes in the semester.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ I was able to complete everything

 ## REFERENCES:
- < List any outside resources used >
+ None

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ None